FC Machida Zelvia: Stadium

-Zelvia currently competes at Machida GION Stadium, also known as Nozuta Stadium.
+Machida currently play their home matches at Machida GION Stadium, also known as Nozuta Stadium.
 Until 2011, the stadium's capacity was 6,200, including grassy areas, and it has featured lighting for night games since 2009.
 The stadium underwent renovations between the 2010 and 2011 seasons and now offers all-seated accommodations.

-Although the J2 League requires a minimum seating capacity of 10,000, Nozuta initially did not meet this criterion.
-Nonetheless, an agreement with J-League officials allows for home games expecting large crowds to be held at alternative stadiums rented for such occasions.
-Meanwhile, Nozuta Stadium was upgraded to fulfill the 10,000-seat minimum.
+Although the J2 League requires a minimum seating capacity of 10,000, the stadium initially did not meet this criterion.
+Nonetheless, an agreement with J-League officials allows for home games expecting large crowds to be held at alternative stadiums for such occasions.
+Meanwhile, GION Stadium was upgraded to fulfill the 10,000-seat minimum.
 Its current capacity stands at 15,489.
 In the 2024 season, the club's inaugural season in the top division of Japanese football, they hosted four matches at the new Japan National Stadium.